reiggrau/websocket-connect4/README.md

 });
 ```

 At this point, the user interface should receive events properly.
-Let’s test it by modifying the server to send some events.
+Let's test it by modifying the server to send some events.

 Sending an event from Python is quite similar to JavaScript: